SalamSibai/SalamSibai/README.md

 # Hello World, I'm Salam Sibai!

-### Game designer and developer 🎮 VR Developer for a living 👩🏻‍💻 42 Abu Dhabi Student
+### Game Designer and Developer 🎮 VR Developer for a living 👩🏻‍💻 42 Abu Dhabi Student

 <!--
 **SalamSibai/SalamSibai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.